raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/2. OOPS/1. Abstraction (Abstract Class and Interface)/README.md

 ### What is an Abstract Class?

 - An abstract class is a class that cannot be instantiated and is declared with the `abstract` keyword.
-- It can have both abstract methods (without implementation) and concrete methods (with implementation).
+- It can have both abstract methods and concrete methods (with implementation).
 - Abstract classes are used to provide a common base for subclasses.

 ### Some important observations about abstract classes are as follows: